 - After typing in your passcode (if you've set one), you'll get a warning box, with the option to Erase iPhone (or iPad) in red.
 Tap this.

 - You'll need to enter your Apple ID password to confirm the action.
 The device will be wiped and go back to the initial setup screen you saw when you first used the device.

 - You can also fully reset your iPhone or iPad through iTunes or Finder (depending on whether you've updated to macOS Catalina or not).
-When you plug in your iOS device, you should be able to see a 'Restore iPhone' button, which will fully reset the device.
+When you plug in your iOS device, you should see a 'Restore iPhone' button, which will fully reset the device.